Nitrodist/markcampbell.me/_posts/2016-10-19-a-lesson-in-logging-never-hide-behavior.markdown

 Switching your point of view to being someone who is *operating* the system rather than *developing* the system is important.
 Just because something is noisy does not mean that it does not have value.
 In our example, the health check is for AWS's Elastic Load Balancer (HAProxy and other load balancers have a similar function).
 A successful response from the endpoint means that the individual web server is capable of accepting web traffic.
 If it returns anything other than an HTTP 200 OK response, it'll take it out of the load balancer, meaning that your cluster of web servers is now running at reduced capacity.
 You also run the risk of writing code that inadvertently removes the health check, deploying it, and taking down the entire cluster of web servers.
 Bad news!

 Hiding the behavior of your system means you are permanently removing the ability to diagnose past problems that rely on that information.
 In this case, it could manifest itself as an angry developer on call at 6PM on a Friday evening who is trying to figure out why the entire app cluster is down.
-He's tailing the log and not seeing 500 errors in the rails log for the load balancer endpoint because we decided to suppress the request in the log (hypothetically, of course... no, seriously, this didn't happen to me).
+He's tailing the log and not seeing 500 errors in the Rails log for the load balancer endpoint because we decided to suppress the request in the log (hypothetically, of course... no, seriously, this didn't happen to me).
 Worse yet, people tasked with operating these systems are often not developing the system, so they do not know that someone intentionally is suppressing the information, causing them to be led to incorrect conclusions such as a line of thinking that the request is not making it to the web app since it's not showing up in the app's log.
 In fact, having *no log* would probably be better than suppressing *some* of the log, in this case!
 That's how messed up it is!

 ## Characteristics of good logs